RustyDust/check_mysql_stats/README.md

 * `updates` - total number of UPDATE queries since last restart
 * `deletes` - total number of DELETE queries since last restart
 * `uptime` - instance uptime in seconds
 * `reads_per_second` - calculated number of read requests per second since last run (or last restart if first run)
 * `writes_per_second` - calculated number of write requests per second since last run (or last restart if first run)

 ### Data Store
-For every host checked to tool will create a JSON file containing the measurements taken on the last run.
+For every host checked the tool will create a JSON file containing the measurements taken on the last run.
 The file is placed into the same directory where the tool resides with a filename of

 `<name of tool>.<host address as passed by icinga>.stats`

 These files can be safely deleted.
 In case they don't exist a new version will be created and the number of seconds since the last restart as reported by MySQL/MariaDB will be used to generate the Rps/Wps counters.